github/docs/data/reusables/repositories/you-can-fork.md

 {% ifversion ghae %}If the policies for your enterprise permit forking internal and private repositories, you{% else %}You{% endif %} can fork a repository to your user account or any organization where you have repository creation permissions.
-For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."
+For more information, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

 {% ifversion fpt or ghes %}